Clue355/Java_Cheat_Sheet/basics_v17.md

   public static void main(String[] args) {
     var num = 10;
-    // the compiler will infer the type for you based on the value }
+    // the compiler will infer the type for you based on the value
+    // the variable must be initialized so the compiler can tell what the data type is
+    // the compiler will throw an error if you don't initailize

+    // the variable is statically typed.
+    // new values can be asigned but the variable type does not change unless it's casted }
 }
 ```